Federal Retirement Guide

 These questions reflect what federal employees most commonly ask before retirement decisions begin locking into place.

-Common immediate retirement paths include age 62 with 5 years of service, age 60 with 20 years of service, Minimum Retirement Age with 30 years of service, and Minimum Retirement Age with at least 10 years of service.
-MRA+10 can create an age reduction unless the annuity is postponed.
+Common immediate retirement paths include age 62 with 5 years of service, age 60 with 20 years of service, Minimum Retirement Age (MRA) with 30 years of service, and MRA with at least 10 years of service.
+MRA+10 can create a permanent pension reduction unless the annuity is postponed.
+Eligibility is based on age and service, but the right retirement date is based on whether the pension, TSP, FEHB, Medicare, Social Security, taxes, and survivor protection can work together.

 Important information about this content